google/GoogleAppMeasurement/.github/ISSUE_TEMPLATE/not-actively-managed-in-this-repo.md

 ---
-name: Bug report
+name: Not actively managed in this repo
-about: Do Not Use
+about: Use https://github.com/firebase/firebase-ios-sdk/issues with product `FirebaseAnalytics` instead
 title: ''
 labels: ''
 assignees: ''